 Women, I think movies have ruined us.
 They have warped our sense of reality and realistic expectation.
 Every rom-com out there is chock-full of grand gestures, romantic fluff, and men that act more like girls.
 Most of the men in recent films aimed at women are gushing with emotions and are often show husbands or boyfriends that anticipate their woman’s every need.

 My disclaimer here is that this works, every time, if you have a good guy.
-If your husband is a generally decent human being, keep reading.
+If your husband is a generally decent human being or was when you first married, keep reading.
+If not, I’m truly and deeply sorry to say that this isn’t going to help you at all.
+In that case, it may be time to examine why you chose a partner who you knew wasn’t the right fit.

 1. Gratitude – Men thrive on their wife’s encouragement and positive feedback.
 Tell him ‘thank you’ often.
 It doesn’t have to be big stuff, thank him for stopping to get butter on his way home from work… instead of thinking ‘God, it’s the least he can do, the store is on his way’.